oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-html-css/review-html-css-javascript.md

 	![Review of the Static and Templates folders](images/static-and-template-folders.png)

 	Collapse all folders to get a more focused view of the application and its dependencies.
 You'll notice a `static` and `template` folder.
 Typically, the `static` folder will contain any CSS or Javascript files.
-In this application, since we are using Bootstrap almost exclusively, we're largely removed the need for separate CSS files.
+In this application, since we are using Bootstrap almost exclusively, we've largely removed the need for separate CSS files.
 Most of the HTML and CSS work is done through Bootstrap's APIs.
 You will however see images that are unique to our sample application.

   The other, more comprehensive folder, is the `template` folder.
 Here you'll find all HTML pages used for this application.
 We'll also explore how we've integrated Bootstrap as well as JavaScript <i>directly</i> into our HTML pages.
 You'll see the `template` folder is simple.
 It includes all the HTML pages a user would interact with:
   - `base.html`